WPGov/telegram-bot/readme.txt

 == Changelog ==

+= 1.7.1 16.09.2016 =
+* Improved telegram_sendmessage() with ability to define custom keyboards via php
+* Added function to build a reply_markup that can be used as third parameter in telegram_sendmessage()
+* More dev-info in our faqs!

-= 1.7 11.09.2016 =
+= 1.7 14.09.2016 =
 * Added php function to get and save incoming files.
-To be documented soon!
+More info in our faqs!
+* We're planning a **free** server upgrade for non-SSL users.
+Stay tuned: the best is yet to come!
 * Minor changes

 = 1.6.1 27.08.2016 =